asadprodhan/About-the-PATH/README.md

 <br />
 <br />

 ***Now, you can run ‘guppy’ from any directory in your computer, not just from the one where you downloaded and installed ‘guppy’.
-That’s the power of the PATH variable!!***
+That’s the power of the PATH variable, i.e., PATH environmental variable!!***